kaushlendra-rai/modularGolangRestAPI/README.md

 9) Added code for REST API using 'go-chi' along with context usage with value

+10) Added cancelable REST API flow (Not cancelable based on timeout (which is easy to do in the select statement)) using 'context.Context'.
+It cancels the main flow based on the client actually closing/cancelling the request (typically closing teh browser or stopping the request on browser).: http://localhost/cancelable

 Ensure that GOPATH & GOROOT are available as environment variable.
 Optionally, you can also add ${GOPATH}/bin to PATH variable so that you could execute the installed (go install) executables of go application.